Joseph Appelbaum: Career

 Appelbaum was an assistant professor at the University of Oklahoma in 1968.
 A year later he became a development project engineer at General Electric, U.S.A, before joining Tel Aviv University in 1972 as a senior lecturer at the Department of Electronic Communications, Control and Computer Systems.
 He was chair of the department in the years 1978–1980.

 Appelbaum was promoted to an associate professor in 1979, and full professor in 1986.
 He retired as an emeritus professor in 2005.
 During the years, Appelbaum has supervised 43 graduate students and authored over 200 scientific publications.

 During his career, Appelbaum held visiting academic positions at other universities and research institutes, including: NASA Lewis Research Center, Cleveland, Ohio, University of Colorado, Boulder Colorado, Queensland University of Technology, Brisbane, Australia, Universidad Publica de Navarra, Pamplona, Spain, Katholieke Universiteit, Leuven, Belgium.

 Appelbaum was also a consultant for various companies in Israel, including Tadiran and Koor Metals.

 Research

 Appelbaum's research work focuses on optimization methods for electromagnetic devices; electrical machines and drives; solar energy (radiation and systems); photovoltaic systems (terrestrial and space) and solar radiation on Mars.

 Appelbaum has developed the solar radiation model which was first used in 1997 in the photovoltaic arrays for the Mars lander's Pathfinder, and for the two robotic rovers: Spirit and Opportunity.
 The solar radiation model was since then used for later missions to Mars.
+Appelbaum's Mars solar radiation equations have been implemented in the open-source R package marsrad.